Static Variable in Java (with Examples)

 • Use of static keyword

-• Static variable (Class variable) in Java
+• Static variable (class variable) in Java

-• How to access static variable
+• How to access static variable in Java?

 • Static variable initialization

-• Use of static variable
+• Use of static variables

 • Can we access instance members from the static area directly?